 Recommendations

-The United States-born brilliance of Joanna offers a unique artistic bravery, the juxtaposition of artistic bravery and narrative makes it a Romance outlier.
+The United States-born brilliance of Joanna offers a unique artistic bravery, the juxtaposition of artistic bravery and narrative makes it a Comedy outlier.
 Dive into this collection and find the spiritual successors to Edwin Carewe's vision.

 Joanna Manners is a flapper with a million-dollar figure, million-dollar looks, and a million dollars in cash.
 She falls in love with John Wilmore, a guy who hasn't got a dime nor a pot to put it in if he had a dime.
 There are those who object.
 Especially the crowd of gold-digging gigolos and hustlers she knows.